Arkya29/DiscordFavoritesEmotesSaver/README.md

 ![favoritesEmotes](https://user-images.githubusercontent.com/61916582/138786506-ef327ba0-59f2-42b1-bc69-1e6ee9256416.png)

-**Edit du 12 novembre 2021 :** Selon certaines sources, une syncronisation par le compte Discord pourrait prochainement être mise en place par Discord.
+**Edit :** Entre temps, une synchronisation des émojis favoris entre les clients bureau semble avoir été mise en place par Discord.

-**Edit of 12 November 2021 :** According to some sources, a syncronisation through the Discord account could soon be implemented by Discord.
+**Edit :** Meanwhile, a synchronization of favorite emojis between desktop clients seems to have been implemented by Discord.
 ## English
 You can add favorites emotes one by one with alt + click, but when you log out or change client, the favorites disappear...
 So, I created a program to solve this problem.